top of page

 Criteria

-Application and Essay
+Application Process and Essay

-Write a well-though out essay answering the following question: "Fifty + years from now, what do you, as the student applicant, hope that those who know you best will say when asked to describe you?"
+• Write a well-though out essay answering the following question: "Fifty + years from now, what do you, as the student applicant, hope that those who know you best will say when asked to describe you?"